brown-ivl/manus/Dataset.md

 #### How to use MANO?
 - Please check `scripts/dataset_helpers/load_videos.py` file on how to use MANO parameters with raw RGB data.

+#### Pose Estimation
+- Please check `preprocess/README.md` for the pose estimation part of the data.